Website icon Xpert.Digital

 Complementarity instead of substitution

-Specific challenges of the German economy
+Specific challenges facing the German economy

 Diagnosis of current problems

-Necessary reform areas
+Necessary areas for reform

-International lessons and best practices
+International teachings and best practices

 Successful reform models